stevecondylios/ruby-learning-resources/rails.md

   - Might use capibara (a ruby tool for managing selenium) to visit a certain route, and see if it can see what it expects on the page (see great example [here](https://www.youtube.com/watch?v=ZPcRiPrpQTc))
   - System tests allow you to test user interactions with your application, running tests in either a real or a headless browser.
 System tests use Capybara under the hood. ([source](https://guides.rubyonrails.org/testing.html#system-testing))
   - Good thoughtbot cheatsheet on accepting testing in Rspec [here](https://thoughtbot.com/upcase/test-driven-rails-resources/rspec_acceptance.pdf) which uses `feature` and `scenario` e.g. (feature 'Signing in' do scenario 'signs the user in successfully with a valid email and password')
+  - SC thinking: I *think* system tests use a browser and simulate mouse clicks, then check if the next page has what we expect on it.
+I think the distinguishing characteristic of system tests is that system tests are confirming what's going on *from the user's perspective*, that is, based on things a user would do, and based on what a user would see.

 Other notes: